chef/chef-web-docs/chef_master/source/custom_resources.rst

 Custom resources were introduced in Chef version 12.5 and are now the preferred method of writing your own resources in Chef.
 If you are using an older version of the chef-client, please see our `legacy documentation <https://docs-archive.chef.io/release/12-4/custom_resources.html>`__.

-As of Chef client 12.14, individual resource properties can be marked as ``sensitive: true``, which suppresses the value of that property when exporting the resource's state.

 Syntax
 =====================================================
 .. tag custom_resources_syntax